the-alex-g/the-alex-g.github.io/README.md

 And then there's [Kite Man][Kite Man].
 Made for Ludem Dare 46, themed Keep it Alive, over the course of one day.
 The game jam was a two-day thing, but my first idea didn't work out, so I was left with the second day to make something.
 The running guy was inspired by the little red character from Mevo and the Grooveriders.
 Note: this is not an accurate representation of how to fly a kite.
 ![Kite Man screenshot](Kite_Man_Screenshot.png)

+#### Torus

+I made [Torus][Torus] for Ludem Dare 47.
+The theme was Stuck in a Loop, and I wanted to make a three-demensional game.
+I had to make this in one day, because my Peter's birthday was tomorrow.
+Still, I think it turned out pretty well.

 #### Fam Jams

 Once a month my famliy gets together and spends a saturday making a video game.
 One of my younger brothers is the creative director and tells us what to make.
 Then, we all make something together.
 All our Fam Jam games are [here][Fam Jam].